aknackiron/testdroid-documentation/testdroid-faq/index.md

 ###  Is your solution strictly for testing mobile apps, or is it possible to use it also for testing mobile sites?

- Testdroid products are not limited to apps only.
-E.g. Appium framework can be used to test mobile websites using Testdroid device cloud.
+ Bitbar Testing products are not limited to apps only.
+E.g. Appium framework can be used to test mobile websites using Bitbar Testing device cloud.

 ###  How many people are you?
 And where are you located?
 Are you guys like 5 guys in garage or...